Product Demo

 A product demo is a live or recorded walkthrough that shows a prospective buyer how a product works and how it solves their problems.
 In B2B sales development, demos are tailored to the buyer's use cases, usually follow discovery, and are used to qualify opportunities, align stakeholders, and move deals toward a clear next step.

-What Product Demo really means
+What Product Demo means in practice

 In B2B sales development, a product demo is a structured presentation of your product or platform designed to show a qualified prospect how it works in the context of their specific business needs.
 It usually happens after initial outbound or inbound engagement and discovery, when the prospect has signaled enough interest to invest time in seeing the solution live.